State of Mind: Is Long COVID Linked to Mental Illness?

 Translate that to what is happenning with the medical and indirect from the medical adjustment and attitude and access to services based stuff out there in the world and such articles should be more about self-effacing 'is it us, is it something we aren't doing right' as much as this weird jump to assume if the situation grinds these people down psychologically it isn't because they've made the situation inappropriate?
 And that it and their attitude needs to change, not shove people off to another dept as if there is some nonsense about 'you should cope with this crap by laughing at it whilst your bins stack up with uncollected waste, and you go without on things you need'.
 I just don't get the cloth-earedness of it, at the same time as such people cite 'holistic' and actually quote these 'its the surrounding factors too'.
 Yes it is, but they've got it 100% in reversal of how they understand it and I don't see how anyone can and did given the real literature that was there with real science before the BPS model farce with non-evidence just manifesto.

-RedFox, Lou B Lou, Sean and 1 other person like this.
+Missense, RedFox, Lou B Lou and 2 others like this.

 14. Jaybee00